Interview with Dr. Goadsby - What to Expect of CGRP

-To follow up on the exciting discussions that took place at this year’s American Headache Society Conference, we spoke with Peter Goadsby, MD, PhD, FAHS, AHS Scientific Program Committee Chair on the new class of treatment options for migraine.
+Learn more about a new class of treatment options for migraine known as calcitonin-gene-related peptide (CGRP) from a leading expert in neurology!
+After the exciting discussions that took place at this year’s American Headache Society Conference, we spoke with Peter Goadsby, MD, PhD, FAHS, AHS Scientific Program Committee Chair, to get his views.

 How are CGRPs different from other preventatives?